eth-cscs/abcpy/doc/source/README.rst

     :language: python
     :lines: 25-36

 First, we need to obtain the values that correspond to each parameter of our model.
-Since the parents of our object can be of type :py:class:`abcpy.probabilisticmodels.ProbabilisticModel`, the values might not always be the same, and need to be obtained each time we want to sample.
-You do not need to implement the method used to to this, as long as you have used the constructor of the :py:class:`abcpy.probabilisticmodels.ProbabilisticModel` class at the start.
+Since the parents of our object can be probabilistic models, the values might not always be the same, and need to be obtained each time we want to sample.
+You do not need to implement the method used to to this, as long as you have derived your class from the :py:class:`abcpy.probabilisticmodel.ProbabilisticModel` class.

 Now, we check whether the the values we obtained are okay to be used by our model.
 Whether this is the case forms the first entry in the list that we will return.
 Note that this is a necessary requirement.
 Other methods expect the first entry in this list to be a boolean corresponding to whether or not we could (and did) sample for this model.

 Then, if the values are fine to be used, we simply sample using the random number generator, append this to the list that will be returned, and return the list.

 Finally, we need to implement the probability density function.
-Again, this is not a must, but if there is no probability density function, it will only be possible to use the model as one of the roots (i.e. it cannot be part of the prior).
+Again, this is not a must, but if there is no probability density function, it will only be possible to use the model as one of the hierarchical models (i.e. it cannot be part of the prior).

 .. literalinclude:: ../../examples/extensions/models/gaussian_python/pmcabc_normal_model_simple.py
     :language: python